drabo/gogs/README.md

 service/gogs-svc created
 ```

-You may want to modify:
+Depending on your needs, you may want to modify:

 - size of the persistent volume (currently `2GB`)
 - Gogs Docker image (currently `gogs/gogs:0.11.86`)
+- number of replicas
+- turn the Deployment into a StatefulSet or a DaemonSet

 ## Access to Gogs ##